The time has come to replace the old stager Ford Territory fleet at Boral. Finding a worthy successor is no walk in the park, but it is a lot of fun.

 Feedback across the day was impressive for a group of people not accustomed to ‘road testing’, per se.
 That said, picking a fleet vehicle to suit the needs of a business cannot just rely on the sometimes weathervane opinions of motoring journalists.
 The vehicles need to be tried first-hand.

 Ciara in Boral’s Concrete division works on new project sites across Sydney which can offer, pardon the pun, mixed driving conditions.
-“I img_6355regularly drive one of the Territorys which I really like, it’s really high-up and quite responsive so it’s interesting to see what these new cars are like,” she said at the first major stop outside the Sydney metro area.
+“I regularly drive one of the Territorys which I really like, it’s really high-up and quite responsive so it’s interesting to see what these new cars are like,” she said at the first major stop outside the Sydney metro area.

 “I will be doing some long-distance driving, in traffic between project sites, so I also quite like the Kuga, it’s relatively comfy on short motorway stints with good seating and lumber support.
 So I would need something that’s quite well-rounded but not necessarily a big car,” she added.